-To improve connection reliability and prevent runaway trailers, you should also use safety chains.
-These cross over in the shape of an X to connect the trailer to the towing vehicle, acting as a back-up to prevent a separation if the primary hitch fails.
+You should also use safety chains to improve connection reliability and prevent runaway trailers.
+These cross over in the shape of an X to connect the trailer to the towing vehicle, acting as a backup to prevent separation if the primary hitch fails.
 Not all states require them, but many do.

 9. Bedeviled by back-ups

 Backing up a car or truck is relatively easy.
-But add a trailer and it can become troubling for novices.
-Many small accidents occur during the back-up ordeal, according to NHTSA and others.
+But add a trailer, and it can become troubling for novices.
+According to NHTSA, many minor accidents occur during the backup ordeal.

 10. Think your car insurance covers everything?
 Think again

-Penny Gusner, the consumer analyst for Insure.com, says the liability car insurance portion of your policy should cover the trailer if it damages another person's car or property in an accident.
-But, she adds, your auto's collision and comprehensive coverage doesn't extend to the trailer or what you're hauling if they're affected.
+Your policy’s liability car insurance portion should cover the trailer if it damages another person’s car or property in an accident.
+Your auto’s collision and comprehensive coverage don’t extend to the trailer or what you’re hauling if they’re affected.

-Gusner says you'll likely need specific travel trailer, boat or personal watercraft insurance to make sure they're covered.
+You’ll likely need specific travel trailer, boat or personal watercraft insurance to ensure they’re covered.